stormwaterheatmap/website/docs/03_Data Layers/traffic.md

 road cell along the path of the road surface.
 We combined the two outputs by taking the maximum value at any given cell location.

-Minor and Local roads required a more complicated approach because the road lines dataset did not contain ADT, lane count,or lane width for most Local roads and because those Local roads often exist in a grid network rather than simple point- to-point layout.
+Minor and local roads required a more complicated approach because the road lines dataset did not contain ADT, lane count,or lane width for most Local roads and because those Local roads often exist in a grid network rather than simple point- to-point layout.
 We assumed those unattributed roads consisted of two lanes (one